Getting Started with CheriBSD 24.05

 man c18n

-You can confirm whether a binary uses the c18n run-time linker by inspecting it using the file command:
+You can confirm whether c18n is permanently enabled for a binary by inspecting it using the elfctl command:

 Tracing compartment-boundary crossings